 - Afternoon snack: Whatever I didn’t have from my morning snack or some nice popcorn popped in coconut oil with plenty of real butter and real salt

 - Dinner: Any one of the delicious meals I cook up which always has a good balance of protein, fat and some carbs.
 Tonight we had a delicious beef and broccoli dish that you may see on a Chinese takeout menu.
 Ours had delicious, grass-fed beef; organic broccoli and carrots; plenty of coconut oil; raw honey; organic soy sauce; and ginger.
 It was outstanding!
-We served it with some organic, whole wheat pasta and each had a large, healthy serving.
+We served it with some organic brown rice and each had a large, healthy serving.